mrjhonyvidal/mrjhonyvidal.github.io/about.md

   picture: /assets/images/profile_freelancer_smaller.jpg
 ---

-I'm just an ordinary guy born in São Paulo, Brazil and went away to live in Argentina some time ago, a country that I respect a lot and where my heart lives.
+I'm just a ordinary guy born in São Paulo, Brazil and went away to live in Argentina some time ago, a country that I respect a lot and where my heart lives.

 Autodidact, gamer, web developer, passionated about jazz, folk and gypsy songs.